tsgates/arch-wiki-markdown/wiki/Sxhkd.md

 file.
 An alternate configuration file can be specified with the -e option.

-Each line of the configuration file is inerpreted as so:
+Each line of the configuration file is interpreted as so:

 -   If it starts with #, it is ignored.
 -   If it starts with one or more white space commands, it is read as a